The Companies Registry

 - Companies in terms of the Companies Acts 1931 to 2004

-- Foreign companies in terms of Part XI of the Companies Acts 1931
+- Repealed August 2014 - Foreign Companies in terms of Part XI of the Companies Act 1931

 - LLCs in terms of the Limited Liability Companies Act 1996